 Although the condition of your current water heater is something to consider, the biggest factor in your decision should be its age.

-The average life expectancy of a water heater is 8-15 years depending on usage, maintenance, water quality and a number of other factors—and less if you have really hard water—so if yours is older you’ll want to consider replacing it.
+The average life expectancy of a water heater is 8-15 years depending on usage, maintenance, water quality and a number of other factors—and less if you have really hard water.
+If your unit is older than 15 years you’ll want to consider replacing it.

 If your unit is younger than that but not brand-new (or covered under warranty), consider the cost of a potential repair versus the condition of your heater—which predicts the lifespan you can expect it to have.
 Some things to think about: